aplteam/Tatin/docs/FirstStepsWithTatin.md

 A>
 A> There is an easy escape route: just publish the package again with an increased minor version number but `deprecated` either set to 0 or removed from the config file, and the package is back on track.
 A>
-A> If `comment` was not empty then that should be removed or emptied.
+A> If `deprecate_comment` was not empty then that should be removed or emptied.
 A>
 A> Once you've done that the very latest published package would no longer carry a "deprecated" flag with the value 1, and therefore it would no longer fulfill the criteria of a deprecated package.